Insomniac (promoter)

 Insomniac (formerly Insomniac Events) is an American electronic music event promoter and music distributor.
 Founded by Pasquale Rotella, it is the organizer of various music festivals, including its flagship electronic music festival Electric Daisy Carnival (EDC) in Las Vegas.

 Alongside EDC, Insomniac runs the electronic music events Beyond Wonderland and Nocturnal Wonderland, as well as drum and bass and dubstep-oriented events under the brand Bassrush, hardstyle events under the brand Basscon, and trance events under the brand Dreamstate.
-The company also owns a stake in the Okeechobee Music & Arts Festival.

-Insomniac is also involved in the operation of three Los Angeles nightclubs—Create (in partnership with SBE, built on the site of the former Vanguard Hollywood), Exchange L.A., and the underground warehouse Factory 93, located at 1756 Naud Street.
-It then acquired Miami's Club Space in 2019.
+Insomniac is also involved in the operation of nightclubs across major regions.
+The company manages three Los Angeles venues—Create (in partnership with SBE), Exchange L.A., and the underground warehouse Factory 93.
+In 2019, it acquired Miami's Club Space, and in 2020, Washington, D.C.'s Echostage and Soundcheck nightclubs, along with their operator Club Glow, which also oversees Project GLOW Festival and Moonrise Music Festival.